-There are so many ways fashion and style can be made approachable for men – it’s a pity this isn’t common knowledge.
-Take the kurta pyjama for example – it’s something men always fall back on.
+There are so many ways fashion and style can be made approachable for men especially for the wedding season – take the kurta pyjama for example – it’s something men always fall back on.
 It’s casual and it’s extremely comfortable.
 But did you ever think that the humble kurta pyjama could be turned into a style statement?

 This wedding season, do yourself a favour and please don’t go back to your usual kurta, unless you’re going to get experimental with it.
 We’ve got some tips that will surely help you.
 Try these out and you’ll come back thanking us!

 7. All about balance

 If you’re a little on the heavier side and think you can’t pull off a well-fitted kurta, think again!
 Picking up a piece that’s too many sizes too big for you is a total no-no. It’ll only make you look larger and that’s counter-productive.
 Of course, you shouldn’t go for a fit that’s excessively tight either, but what you should do is pick a piece that fits well.
 A kurta that skims along your body’s line, has a great cut, and fits well, should be on your lookout.

 WM Tip: Try picking up single-coloured pieces or those with lighter prints in comparison to heavily-printed pieces as they won’t flatter your body type and will only make you look heavier.
 Also, go in for slightly stiffer and thicker fabrics, so they would give you a lean look.

 Want to amp it up a notch?
 For this wedding season, try pairing your kurta pyjama with a funky turban that not only adds some swagger to your look but is also a refreshing change from the basic kurtas that everyone else will be sporting.

 WM tip: Try a tissue pagdi if you want something that’s modern and traditional at the same time.
 It’s light-weight, very ‘in’ right now and blends right in with any kurta attire.

 5. Layer it up